Skip to content

 6. ddev-dbserver images can be pushed with make PUSH=true VERSION=<release_version> DOCKER_ARGS=--no-cache from the containers/ddev-dbserver directory.

-Maintaining ddev-dbserver MySQL 5.7 & 8.0 ARM64 Images
+Maintaining ddev-dbserver MySQL 5.7 and 8.0 ARM64 Images

 Sadly, there are no ARM64 Docker images for MySQL 5.7 and 8.0, so we have our own process to maintain ddev/mysql-arm64-images and ddev/xtrabackup-build images for DDEV.